nightroman/FarNet/PowerShellFar/README.md

 **User menu and file associations**

-The user menu (`[F2]`) and file associations (`[F9] \ Commands \ File
-associations`) may include PowerShell commands with prefixes.
-See Far Manager help for details.
-Note that the user menu can be opened in any area, not just panels, but Far Manager does not provide a standard key, so choose a key and assign a macro `mf.usermenu(0, "")`.
+The user menu (`[F2]`) and file associations (`Commands \ File associations`) may include PowerShell commands with prefixes.
+See Far Manager help.
+Note that the user menu can be opened in any area, not just panels, but Far Manager does not provide a standard key, so use some key and macro `mf.usermenu(0, "")`.

 **Event handlers**